dannydanners/sotod581/README.md

 - **Extensibility**
   Models, embedding services, and vector databases can be replaced or upgraded without redesigning the overall system.

-At completion of the project the existing templates and files can be modified to maintain a fully local deploymenent or support a deployment on a Virtual Private Server (VPS).
+At completion of the project, the existing templates and files can be modified to maintain a fully local deployment or support a deployment on a Virtual Private Server (VPS).

 ### Base Images Utilized

-**Cloudlab Host**
+**CloudLab Host**
 - mintplexlabs/anythingllm
 - qdrant/qdrant

 **Homelab Host**
-K3s cluster deployment
+Docker Compose deployment
 - vllm/vllm-openai:latest
 - ghcr.io/huggingface/text-embeddings-inference:cpu-1.9
 - cloudflare/cloudflared:latest